Arthritis and Rheumatic Diseases Fellowship Program

 Fellows are on average expected to be on week-end call once a month with the support and supervision of one of the faculty members.
 Call responsibilities start at 5pm Friday and end at 8am Monday and include covering the rheumatology consults both at the VA and at OHSU as well as fielding phone calls regarding rheumatology patients enrolled in the outpatient clinics.
 During the week, the OHSU consult fellow is expected to take first page for OHSU and VA after-hour rheumatology calls.
 These calls are typically sparse and are taken from home, although fellows are expected to come in to the hospital at times when necessary.

-Every Friday afternoon, rheumatology fellows meet with selected faculty members for a didactic session covering various core rheumatology topics and other specialty topics relevant to the practice of rheumatology and the rheumatology board preparation.
+Every Friday afternoon, rheumatology fellows meet with the program director and selected faculty members for a didactic session covering various core rheumatology topics and other specialty topics relevant to the practice of rheumatology and the rheumatology board preparation.

 During the summer months, a condensed immunology course is held covering chapters in Janeway's Immunobiology.